synapsecns/sdk-docs/bridge/Bridge.md

         tokenTo:    TOKEN_OUT,       // Token to be received on the destination chain, in this case USDC
         amountFrom: INPUT_AMOUNT,    // Amount of `tokenFrom` being sent
         amountTo:   amountToReceive, // minimum desired amount of `tokenTo` to receive on the destination chain
-        signer:     null, // this should NOT be null when being used for real });
+        signer:     null,            // this should NOT be null when used for real });

     // txReceipt is a fully populated ethers ContractReceipt instance.